-Students will view historical footage and investigate an older vehicle in the Museum collection, introducing them to topics such as industrialisation, community and family life, history and change, the impact of technology while engaging with both literacy and numeracy skills.
+Students will view historical footage and look closely at a real 1921 T Model Ford in the Museum collection, introducing them to topics such as industrialisation, history and change and the impact of technology in our everyday life.

 - Compare objects from the past with those from the present and consider how places have changed over time (ACHASSI006, ACHASSI023, ACHASSI039)

 - Pose questions about past and present objects, people, places and events